Implan-Group/api/impact/readme.md

 ## Top Level Region
 - This endpoint will return the top most Region for an Aggregation Scheme and Dataset.
 - You may use optional parameter [URID](#urid) to get Region Children
-- For now, only US and Canada aggregation schemes are supported, INTL schemes will return an error message.
+- For now, only United States and Canadian Industry Sets are supported, International Industry Sets will return an error message.
 Please use the Top Level Region Children endpoint with no filter to retrieve a list of all supported Countries

 #### Request
 - `GET {{api_domain}}api/v1/region/{{aggregationSchemeId}}/{{datasetId}}`